codewar65/VTX_ClientServer/README.md

 ## Roadmap

-Add additional tool to server console for convert SVG files to Base64 for use in node software.

 Investigate ability for websocket server to accept non-'user' connections from other VTX servers for passing private network information like mail or echo-style messages.

 Migrate away from Synape TCP libraries to low level sockets in HTTP and WS servers.

+Migrate telnet negotiation handshaking to the client so the VTX client can be used as stand alone websocket telnet client.

+Encapsulate vtx client functions and variables into a vtx object. (vtx = {})

 Softfonts - Built in bitmap font to vector font converter using method in bdf2svg (in utils).

 ## To Do($) / To Fix(!) / Investigate(?)

 !
 Client handshake with server.

-$ Test.test.test.test.
+$ Telnet negotiation moved from server to client.

+$ Encapsulate all vtx functions / variables into vtx object.

 $ Move sprite commands.

-$ Redo website.

 $ HTTP requests as new thread.

-$ Telnet negotiation moved from server to client.

-?
-Merge row size, row background, and page/cursor attributes into one ESC sequence group.

 ? thin version of uvga16.